csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - NI uses lots of parallelism
   - Delays are part of the computation
 - http://timdettmers.com/
-  -	problems with brain simulations:
+  -	problems with brain simulations
     -	Not possible to test specific scientific hypotheses (compare this to the large hadron collider project with its perfectly defined hypotheses)
     -	Does not simulate real brain processing (no firing connections, no biological interactions)
     -	Does not give any insight into the functionality of brain processing (the meaning of the simulated activity is not assessed)
   -	Neuron information processing parts